di-dimitrov/Multimodal-Persuasion-Technique-Detection/README.md

 ### Task 2:
 The **official evaluation metric** for the task is a modified version of the **micro-F1** that allows for partial matchings according to the hierarchy of techniques defined in `hierarchy-rewards.txt`.
-The leaf nodes in the hierarchy are the 22 techniques, while internal nodes are grouping of them, according to their characteristics.
-For instance "Distraction" is a supercategory for the techniques "Straw man", "Red Herring" and "Whataboutism".
-If an output label is Distraction while the gold label i "Red Herring", a partial reward is given.
+The leaf nodes in the hierarchy are the [22 techniques](https://propaganda.math.unipd.it/neurips2023competition/definitions22.html), while internal nodes are grouping of them, according to their characteristics.
+For instance, "Distraction" is a supercategory for the techniques "Straw man", "Red Herring" and "Whataboutism", since they all have the goal of distracting from the main thesis of the opponent.
+If an output label is Distraction while the gold label is "Red Herring", a partial reward is given.
+The supercategories are described [here](https://knowledge4policy.ec.europa.eu/sites/default/files/JRC132862_technical_report_annotation_guidelines_final_with_affiliations_1.pdf).
 The modified micro_F1 is computed as follows:

 $$ Prec=\frac{tpw}{tp+fp} $$